cobraWilliam/cobraPrograms/README.md

-# cobraPython
+# cobraPythonPrograms
-cobraPython contains python code used to run various components of the COBRA experiment
+cobraPythonPrograms contains python code used to run various components of the COBRA experiment